OSTEOPATHIC BOARD CERTIFICATION

 Eligibility

-The following training requirements must be completed before a candidate may sit for the Written Exam for primary certification in Pediatrics:
+The following training requirements must be met before a candidate may sit for the Written Exam for primary certification in Pediatrics:

 • Complete a three-year, AOA-approved or ACGME-accredited pediatric residency training program.
 If your internship year was a pediatric specialty track, two years of AOA-approved or ACGME-accredited residency training are required.